Goutam112/Restify/restify/docs.md

 #### FILTERING & ORDERING:
 List of all properties can be filtered and sorted by using GET parameters.
 Endpoint: localhost:8000/properties/retrieve/all/?{filter/order}={param}&{filter/order}={param}

-Filtering parameters: country, minPrice, maxPrice, minGuests Ordering parameter: orderBy (choices: `[ priceASC, priceDESC, bedsASC, bedsDESC ]`)
+Filtering parameters: country, minPrice, maxPrice, minGuests \
+Ordering parameter: orderBy (choices: `[ priceASC, priceDESC, bedsASC, bedsDESC ]`)

-Eg: `localhost:8000/properties/retrieve/all/?country=Canada&minGuests=10&minPrice=550&maxPrice=675&orderBy=priceASC` gives all properties in Canada with space for at least 10 guests and nightly price between $550 and $675, sorted based on price lowest-highest
+Usage example: `localhost:8000/properties/retrieve/all/?country=Canada&minGuests=10&minPrice=550&maxPrice=675&orderBy=priceASC` gives all properties in Canada with space for at least 10 guests and nightly price between $550 and $675, sorted based on price lowest-highest